 Sorry to have to say this, but just to get this out here: I take academic honesty very seriously.
 Please be scrupulously careful to cite all your sources.
 Please be aware as well that if you take some quotation without attribution and change the wording, it still counts as plagiarism.
-Finally, this is expected to be entirely your own work, and should not be collaborative.
-If you have any questions at all about what counts as academic honesty, please contact me before you submit the reading response or paper.
+Use of AI without attribution is definitely cheating (see more below).
+If you have any questions about what counts as academic honesty, please contact me before you submit the reading response or paper.